tdacunha/sym_ICL/README.md

 By default, this number is 8.
 But you can increase it if this would lead to particle files that are too large to comfortably hold in RAM at one time.

-The `job_tree.sh` batch file will create tree files for one suite, and the `job_track.sh` file will parallelize particle tracking across the suite.
+The `job_tree.sh` batch file will create tree files for one suite, and the `job_tag.sh` file will parallelize particle tracking across the suite.
 You'll need to change the config variable so that it points to the right file, and you'll need to change the `array` variable in the header so that it corresponds to the number of halos in the suite.
 You'll also want to give the job a new name, and you'll want to make sure the log/error files are being written to a real directory.

-Lastly, you run into the absolutely most annoying part of the pipeline, which is running the halo finder.
+Lastly, you run into the absolutely most annoying part of the pipeline, which is running the halo finder, `job_track.sh`.
 (If you, dear reader, have any interest in making this less miserable, let me know.)
 There are three python scripts that need to be run.
 The first is find_infall_cores.py, which finds the "core" particles for each halo.
 The second is `print_core_catalogue.py`, which is the acutal halo finder and the thrid is `convert_core_catalogue.py`, which turns the plain-text output of the first file into a binary format.
 The script `job_track.sh` runs and parallelizes both of these.

 The file itself looks something like this
 ```